-Our amenity building, the Hoe-Down, located opposite the Trading Hut, is available for use by all our members, providing a rest area, a kettle and toilet facilities adapted for disabled members.
-The Hoe-Down is kept locked for security.
-Members can access it at any time (except when the water is turned off and it is closed for winter) by purchasing a key from the Trading Hut.
-The Hoe-Down is kept clean by volunteers, so please help by ensuring that you always leave it tidy and locked after using it.
+Our amenity building, the Hoe-Down, located adjacent to the Trading Hut, is available for use by all our members, providing a rest area, a kettle and toilet facilities adapted for disabled members.
+The Hoe-Down is kept locked for security, but members can access it at any time by purchasing a key from the Trading Hut.
+The Hoe-Down is kept clean by a team of volunteers, so please help us by ensuring that you always leave it tidy and locked after using it .